 Design team's dedication to 'green' vision is the driving force for saving core systems and materials when value engineering forces cost cutting measures in the design.

 Initial and continued full support from all senior decision makers through completion of the project is vital.

-Contract language should clearly spell out “green/sustainable” goals that have been established.
+Contract language should clearly spell out “green/sustainable” goals which have been established.

 Inform your client about rebate programs, grants, tax credits, and financial incentives, which are made available for green/sustainable projects.

 Go with a team that has a record of green projects and push their envelope on creativity.

 Lock all green building components into the budget and specifications.

 |Use of Brownfield||The project site is an existing brownfield in an industrial area slated for mixed-use redevelopment.|

 |Access to Public Transportation||Once a road extension crossing the adjacent railroad tracks is completed, the project will be a short walk to the nearest bus stop.|

 |Compact Development||The project density can house up to 134 individuals.
 Units per acre does not apply.|